Careers

 If this tempts you even a little bit and you meet the minimum requirements, let us set up a conversation.

-Only applications with cover letters will be considered
+Please forward your cover letter and resume in one PDF to [email protected].
+Only applications with cover letters will be considered.

 Hope and Healing International is a ‘child-and-adults-at-risk-safe organization’.
 As a condition of employment, successful candidates will be required to undergo Vulnerable Sector Screening.